yandex/scout/docs/optimizations.md

 # Optimizations
+This manual describes build-in optimizations that you can enable if it's necessary.

 ## Disable Interceptors
 Scout provides the ability to explicilty disable Interceptors mechanism.
 This class can gain up to 10% dependency resolving speedup.
 Just call `disableInterceptors` method on program start.